Labbeti/aac-datasets/README.md

 [1] X. Mei et al., “WavCaps: A ChatGPT-Assisted Weakly-Labelled Audio Captioning Dataset for Audio-Language Multimodal Research,” arXiv preprint arXiv:2303.17395, 2023, [Online].
 Available: https://arxiv.org/pdf/2303.17395.pdf

 ## Cite the aac-datasets package
-If you use this software, please consider cite it as below :
+If you use this software, please consider cite it as "Labbe, E. (2013). aac-datasets: Audio Captioning datasets for PyTorch.", or use the following BibTeX citation:

 ```
 @software{
-    Labbe_aac_datasets_2022,
+    Labbe_aac_datasets_2023,
     author = {Labbé, Etienne},
     license = {MIT},
     month = {09},